 - Mix the flour, sugar, baking powder and salt very thoroughly in a large mixing bowl.

 - Cut butter into flour mixture with a pastry cutter until crumbly and coarse.

-- Add 3/4 cup of cream along with the vanilla and stir to make a thick dough.
+- Add ½ cup of cream along with the vanilla and stir to make a thick dough.
+Continue adding remaining cream very gradually just until dough is workable.
 Stir in the butterscotch morsels or whatever add-ins you like.

 - On a piece of parchment paper, shape the dough into a 7 inch round.
 Transfer to the freezer and freeze round for 10 minutes.

 - With a sharp knife, cut the round into 8 wedges.